thuyhoang92/frontend-assessment/readme.md

 This expression evaluates to "banana" because:

 1. 'b' + 'a' = "ba" (string concatenation)
-2. + 'a' = NaN (the unary plus operator tries to convert 'a' to a number but fails, resulting in NaN)
+2. The unary plus operator (+ 'a') = NaN (tries to convert 'a' to a number but fails, resulting in NaN)
 3. "ba" + NaN = "baNaN" (NaN is coerced to the string "NaN")
 4. "baNaN" + 'a' = "baNaNa" (string concatenation)
 5. "baNaNa".toLowerCase() = "banana" (converts to lowercase)